 Other issues to look for include sparks from the outlet, hot switch plates, and loose outlets.
 All of these indicate that the wiring isn’t able to handle the amount of electricity your home needs or that the wiring is warping from age.

-The first thing you need to consider is the size of your house.
+You need to consider the size of your house.
 This affects both material and labor costs.

 First of all, wiring costs money.
 Manufacturers usually charge per square foot.
 Usually, the cost is about $2 to $4 per square foot.